jswymer/mydoctest/articles/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 <properties
-                pageTitle="How to: Reconcile Customer Payments Manually From a List of Unpaid Sales Documents| Project “Madeira”" description="How to: Reconcile Customer Payments Manually From a List of Unpaid Sales Documents" services="project-madeira"
+                pageTitle="How to: Reconcile Customer Payments Manually From a List of Unpaid Sales Documents | Project “Madeira”" description="Describes how to reconcile customer payments manually from a list of unpaid sales documents." services="project-madeira"
                 documentationCenter=""
                 authors="SorenGP"